prasannax1/starships/README.md

 The Orca is structured like a conventional attack ship, with a primary hull inline with the secondary hull and engine nacelles trailing behind and below.

-As mentioned before, the Orca also splits up into two ships, each of which are worth exploring on their own.
+As mentioned before, the Orca also splits up into two ships, each of which are worth exploring on their own.[^4]

+[^4]: Unlike the Atlas class, the *Orca* is a true multi-vector assault vehicle.

-##### Orca-A class
+##### Orca-A class / Manta Ray Class

 ![Attack Ship](images/small/attack-primary.png)

 [View 3d](https://github.com/prasannax1/starships/blob/master/stl/small/attack-primary.stl)

-Orca-A class heavy tactical runabout
+Orca-A / Manta Ray class heavy tactical runabout[^5]

+[^5]: The Orca-A class was initially conceived as a stand-alone ship, named the *Manta Ray*.
+It was augmented with the Orca-B class, and renamed to the Orca-A.

-  - Length: 46m
+  - Length: 65m
-  - Width: 25m
+  - Width: 40m
-  - Height: 6m
+  - Height: 8m
   - Decks: 2
-  - Crew Capacity: 9
+  - Crew Capacity: 15
   - Warp Speed
     - Cruising: Warp 8.5
     - Peak: Warp 9.5

-The Orca-A class is a stand-alone heavy tactical runabout that can hold three shifts of 3 crew.
-It's not as roomy as its dimensions might indicate since large sections of deck 2 are taken up by the phaser batteries.

-The Orca-A can land on a planet's surface.

-When the A class is coupled up with the B class to form the entire Orca ship, the A-class warp core is fully dedicated to powering up the phaser batteries.
+The Orca-A class pioneered an experimental dual-warp system, where both warp nacelles are powered by independent warp cores, but with an interconnet to transfer power between the cores as needed.

+This achieves several things:
+ - faster responsiveness since the warp core is right next to the warp nacelle without a large plasma transfer lag
+ - redundancy; in case of emergency both nacelles can be powered by a singe core, albeit with an inefficient power transfer

+The dual single-warp-engine arrangement causes the warp field to be unstable at higher warp speeds.
+The Orca-A class uses this instability to deliberately generate a warp field for upto a few seconds to as less as a few microseconds, with alternate nacelles regenerating a warp field just at the moment of collapse.
+This makes the Orca-A class unusually maneuverable at warp speeds, able to achieve seemingly impossible tasks as being able to warp through an asteroid field.[^6]

+[^6]: Given sufficient advance telemetry, of course.

+The Orca-A class contains powerful mega-phasers powered directly by the warp cores.
+The redundancy arrangement of the cores ensures that there is not even a flicker as phaser fire completely drains the power of a warp core.
+This gives the Orca-A class the ability to punch beyond its weight class with just phaser fire.

 ##### Orca-B class